Lopez, Shakira in joyful, exuberant halftime show

 Having, essentially, an opening act for a concert that stretches not much longer than a dozen minutes was a risky move.
 At times the performance seemed rushed, as if they were trying to say too much in too short of time.
 The guest acts, J. Balvin and Bad Bunny, were superfluous and only served to better emphasize the talents of the headliners.

 Memorably, Lopez's daughter, Emme, joined her mother for a verse of “Let's Get Loud,” where the 11-year girl sang the chorus of Bruce Springsteen's “Born in the U.S.A.”
-Her mother appeared in a red, white and blue cape that was a representation of the Puerto Rican flag, not the American one.
+Her mother then held out her arms and showed off a red, white and blue cape to the crowd that was a representation of the Puerto Rican flag in its inner lining, with the stars and stripes on the outside.

-It was a pointed reminder that before a television audience that approached 100 million people, it was a different part of America making a powerful statement for inclusion.
+It was a reminder to a television audience that approached 100 million that a different part of America was making a powerful statement in favor of inclusion.

+The two women came together at the end to sing “Waka Waka (This Time for Africa),” the song Shakira composed that was the theme of the 2010 World Cup.